Deformed cluster maps of type $A_{2N}$: Abstract

 \section{Abstract}

+Cluster algebras are a class of commutative algebras whose generators are constructed by iterating a set of birational transformations, called cluster mutations.
+Particular compositions of cluster mutations with permutations are known as cluster maps.
+The simplest cluster maps are obtained from cluster algebras of finite Dynkin type, and exhibit the phenomenon of Zamolodchikov periodicity, whereby every orbit is periodic with the same period.

-We extend recent work of the third author and Kouloukas by constructing deformations of integrable cluster maps corresponding to the Dynkin types $A_{2N}$, lifting these to higher-dimensional maps possessing the Laurent property and demonstrating integrality of the deformations for $N\leq 3$.
-This provides the first infinite class of examples (in arbitrarily high rank) of such maps and gives information on the associated discrete integrable systems.
-Key to our approach is a ``local expansion'' operation on quivers which allows us to construct and study mutations in type $A_{2N}$ from those in type $A_{2(N-1)}$.
+Here we extend recent work of one of us with Kouloukas, by constructing deformations of integrable cluster maps corresponding to the Dynkin types $A_{2N}$, lifting these to higher-dimensional maps possessing the Laurent property, and demonstrating integrability of the deformations for all $N\geq 1$.
+More precisely, in low dimensions, we prove directly that the associated maps are integrable in the Liouville sense, while for all deformed $A_{2N}$ maps we verify that they satisfy a different integrability criterion, namely that they have zero algebraic entropy.
+This provides the first infinite class of examples (in arbitrarily high rank) of such deformed maps, and gives further information about the associated discrete integrable systems.
+Key to our approach is a ``local expansion'' operation on quivers which allows us to construct and analyse deformed mutations in type $A_{2N}$, by extending them from those in type $A_{2(N-1)}$.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}